mehulagg/gitlab_test/doc/user/clusters/agent/index.md

   end
 ```

-Please refer to our [full architecture documentation](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent/-/blob/master/doc/architecture.md#high-level-architecture)  in the Agent project.
+Please refer to our [full architecture documentation](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent/-/blob/master/doc/architecture.md#high-level-architecture)
+in the Agent project.

 ## Get started with GitOps and the GitLab Agent

 There are several components that work in concert for the Agent to accomplish GitOps deployments:

-1. A properly configured Kubernetes cluster.
+- A properly-configured Kubernetes cluster.
-1. A configuration repository that contains a `config.yaml` file, which tells the
+- A configuration repository that contains a `config.yaml` file, which tells the
   Agent which repositories to synchronize with.
-1. A manifest repository that contains a `manifest.yaml`, which is tracked by the
+- A manifest repository that contains a `manifest.yaml`, which is tracked by the
   Agent and can be auto-generated.
 Any changes to `manifest.yaml` are applied to the cluster.

-The setup process involves a few steps that, once completed, enable GitOps deployments:
+The setup process involves a few steps to enable GitOps deployments:

 1. Installing the Agent server via GitLab Helm chart.
 1. Defining a configuration directory.